From Stretcher to Dashboard: The Trauma Patient as a Data Source

 The evidence on information loss in trauma handovers is consistent and damning.
 A landmark study of 96 handovers at a Level I trauma centre found that only 72.9% of clinical information transmitted by pre-hospital teams was received and documented by hospital staff — in the controlled setting of a direct, face-to-face handover.
 The losses were concentrated precisely in the data that matters most:

-35.7% | of recorded pre-hospital hypotension episodes received by the hospital team |
+· 35.7% | of recorded pre-hospital hypotension episodes received by the hospital team |

-45% | of Glasgow Coma Scale scores transmitted pre-hospital documented in-hospital |
+· 45% | of Glasgow Coma Scale scores transmitted pre-hospital documented in-hospital |

-26.5% | of pulse rate readings transmitted by paramedics captured in hospital records |
+· 26.5% | of pulse rate readings transmitted by paramedics captured in hospital records |

-A separate study found that relying on memory alone retains only 33% of handover information.
+A separate study found that relying on memory alone retains 33% of handover information.
 A standardised written form raises that to 99%.
-The technology is not the constraint — a piece of card has already been shown to triple retention.
-What is missing is the system that makes data capture the path of least resistance rather than an additional burden.
+The technology is not the constraint — a simple piece of card triples retention.
+What is missing is the system / process that makes data capture the accepted norm rather than an additional burden.
+Individuals do their best in spite of the lack of formalised process – eg. the paramedic who writes vital signs on a latex glove that can travel with the patient into the hospital.
+This is not a failure of individual professionalism.
+It is a failure of system design.

 Why Technology Alone Won't Fix It